tugrul512bit/AdvancedMacroDevices/README.md

 All customers and workers also have their own class and any two can be combined as  multiclass.

-- investor: +income
-- influencer: +customers
-- researcher(sub-categories): +performance
+- Processor Architect
-- leader: +workers
+- Electronics Engineer
-- soldier: +health/strength
+- Physics Engineer
-- time traveler: +skill
-- hacker: +security/intelligence
+- Banker

-Researcher categories:

-Various braches that help on logical parts of CPU, physical capabilities of CPU and efficiency of r&d.